-Audiophile Intro Surprise cable.
-And, this has happened to me?
+Audiophile Surprise cable review.
+And this has happened to me?
 I am in Hi-fi for more than 45 years!
 And now, this simple cable made my seven Hi-fi systems sound better than ever!
 Unbelievable! please read this Audiophile Surprise cable review

-I was enthusiastic about the new sound, however, as an electronic engineer, I had no valid explanation about why this cable influences the sound so very persuasively.
-I performed some basic computer-based electro-acoustic measurements and various listening tests.
-Here is a short summary report:
+I was enthusiastic about the new sound.
+However, as an electronic engineer, I had no valid explanation about why this cable influences the music so very persuasively.
+I performed some necessary computer-based electro-acoustic measurements and various listening tests.
+Here is a summary report: Audiophile Surprise cable review

 I performed Fifty-four short listening tests according to the planning matrix below:

 - Cables: Perkune ‘Surprise’ cable, Van Den Hul cable, Conrad (No Name) cable